JuliaGraphics/Gtk.jl/doc/overview.md

 Alternatively, the user can use the macro form of the widget name to construct a new `GObject`, as shown in the example below.

 All object constructors accept keyword arguments to set object properties.
-These arguments are forwarded to the corresponding `setproperty!` method (see below).
+These arguments are forwarded to the corresponding `set_gtk_property!` method (see below).

     w = @GtkWindow(title="Hello World")